-Fruit and vegetables are also usually low in fat and calories (provided you don't fry them or roast them in lots of oil).
+Fruit and vegetables are also usually low in fat and calories (provided you do not fry them or roast them in lots of oil).
 That's why eating them can help you maintain a healthy weight and keep your heart healthy.

 To get the most out of your 5 A Day, your 5 portions should include a variety of fruit and vegetables.
 This is because different fruits and vegetables contain different combinations of fibre, vitamins, minerals and other nutrients.

 Almost all fruit and vegetables count towards your 5 A Day.
 They can be fresh, frozen, canned, dried or juiced.
-Potatoes, yams and cassava don't count because they mainly contribute starch to the diet.
+Potatoes, yams and cassava do not count because they mainly contribute starch to the diet.

 Read more about why potatoes don't count towards your 5 a day.